 A dark time for Apple

 System 7.5 came at a bad time for Apple.
-The company languished in its mid-1990s low period, promising innovations like a top-to-bottom Mac OS refresh called Copland that would remain tantalizingly out of reach.
+The company languished during its mid-1990s low period, promising innovations like a top-to-bottom Mac OS refresh called Copland that would remain tantalizingly out of reach.
 Apple’s position looked even starker when compared to the crazy levels of success Microsoft enjoyed with Windows 95.

 The offer of an Apple watch for System 7.5 upgraders wasn’t much.
 However, it provided an added incentive for anyone on the fence.
 (If they didn’t want an Apple watch, they could opt for a free copy of Conflict Catcher 3, software designed to resolve problems between the Mac and its various extensions.)